AVONnadozie/LiteFrame/docs/readme.md

 a standalone version of the Blade Template Engine.

 Blade files should end with the `.blade.php` extension in order to be compiled.

-You can checkout BladeOne docs [here](https://github.com/EFTEC/BladeOne) to find out the list of directives available for you.

 Example View 1 (layouts/base.blade.php)
 ```blade